DoSomething/user-api/documentation/endpoints/v2/users.md

 </details>

-## Update a Users Cause Preferences
+## Update a User's Cause Preferences

-Update a user resources cause preferences, retrieved with the user's Northstar ID.
+Update a user resource's cause preferences, retrieved with the user's Northstar ID.
 This requires the `user` scope and the `write` scope.

 ```
 POST /v2/users/:user_id/causes/:cause